brave-simpletons/tooling-for-developers/README.md

 ## Overview

-This repo contains some tools to help developers setting things up in a Windows environment.
-It contains tools, scripts, extensions and config file that are "nice to have".
+This mono-repo contains some tools to help developers setting things up in a Windows environment.
+It contains tools, scripts, extensions and config files that are "nice to have".

+> :construction:
-> It is still a `WORK IN PROGRESS`
+> It is still a `Work in progress`
+> :construction_worker:

 ## Getting Started

 For the moment, to use it, just clone the repo...
 From there, you should be "Good to go".

-Then execute the scripts.
-Each folder should contains a readme that explains how to use it.
+Each folder should contains a `README.md` file that explains how to use it.

-By the way, We know, it's not elegant but we do trust you will contribute with some PR to improve it :P
+We're always improving and your contributions are welcome!

 ## Contribute